dhui808/aws-snippets/sa/static-website/README.md

         Need to specify Default root object - optional.
 If not psecified, the user has to enter the file name
         for the root object (index.html).
         404 error from the origin (and potentially other non-200 statuses, are not supported?)
+    Step 2: Update the alias record in Route 53 to point to the new CloudFront distribution.

 ### Automating static website setup with an AWS CloudFormation template
     Create bucket: These bucket names must match your domain name or subdomain name exactly.